Why should you care about centralizing your logs?

 - The user’s location/time zone

-There is no doubt this information can be extremely helpful when breaking down any problem.
+There is no doubt this information can be beneficial when breaking down a problem.
 But this information is also useful when making decisions for the product.

 Use your logging data outside of troubleshooting